 - Must be an Australian resident. - Available to newly arrived migrants after 104 weeks in Australia as an Australian resident or has a qualifying residence exemption. - Immediately eligible if both the person and the partner were Australian residents when the partner died. - May be paid outside Australia for the period of the payment.

-- Single pension rate.
-See Age Pension (page 8). - Pharmaceutical Allowance is paid.
-See Chart H (page 23). - Not eligible for Education Entry Payment.
+- Single pension rate (see Age Pension). - Pharmaceutical Allowance is paid.
+See Chart H (page 23).

+■ Not eligible for Employment Entry Payment or Education Entry Payment.